hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 A system **SHOULD** support all AU Core profiles unless the system does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialised role in clinical or information workflows.
 For example, a pathology laboratory may support [AU Core DiagnosticReport](StructureDefinition-au-core-diagnosticreport.html), but may not support [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html).

-Profile elements consist of both Mandatory and Must Support elements.
+Profile elements consist of both Mandatory and *Must Support* elements.
 Mandatory elements are elements with a minimum cardinality of 1 (min=1).
-The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define the support expected for profile elements labeled Must Support.
-AU Core defines server and client requirements for profile elements labeled as *Must Support* on the [Must Support](must-support.html) page.
+The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define the support expected for profile elements labelled Must Support.
+AU Core defines server and client requirements for profile elements labelled as *Must Support* on the [Must Support](must-support.html) page.

 Servers that implement AU Core Profile Only Support:
-- **SHALL** be able to populate all profile elements that are mandatory and/or flagged as Must Support as defined by that profile's StructureDefinition.
+- **SHALL** be able to populate all profile elements that are mandatory and/or labelled *Must Support* as defined by that profile's StructureDefinition.
 - **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for an AU Core profile by including its canonical URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element